Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 Automatic dependency tracking is not an excuse to omit header file definitions inside the build scripts.
 Its purpose becomes apparent when one starts using libraries.
-Declaring your headers is as simple as declaring the sources were.
+Declaring your headers is as simple as it was to declare the sources.
 CMake will know that files with header extensions are not to be compiled separately.

 ```CMake
 add_executable(Lesson1 Header.h Source.c)